syncfusion-content/xamarin-docs/Xamarin/Circular-Gauge/rim.md

 ### Setting scale start and end offsets for rim

-The properties ScaleStartOffset and ScaleStartOffset[`ScaleStartOffset`](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfGauge.XForms~Syncfusion.SfGauge.XForms.Scale~ScaleStartOffset.html) and [`ScaleEndOffset`](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfGauge.XForms~Syncfusion.SfGauge.XForms.Scale~ScaleEndOffset.html) are used to define the scale rim position and size in the factor value (between 0 and 1) for the responsive size (size will be responsive in all the layout).
+The [`ScaleStartOffset`](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfGauge.XForms~Syncfusion.SfGauge.XForms.Scale~ScaleStartOffset.html) and [`ScaleEndOffset`](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfGauge.XForms~Syncfusion.SfGauge.XForms.Scale~ScaleEndOffset.html) properties are used to define the scale rim position and size in the factor value (between 0 and 1) for the responsive size (size will be responsive in all the layout).
 Rim position and size is determined by multiplying this factor value to the radius size of the gauge circle.

 {% tabs %}